 Barclays may be a London-based bank, but they’re hungry for the US market, too.

-Since acquiring Juniper credit cards in 2004, they’ve had a presence in the US.
-But over the past year or two, they have really been ramping things up.
+Since acquiring Juniper credit cards in 2004, Barclays has had a presence in the US.
+But over the past year or two, they have really been accelerating their marketing efforts

-In addition to bolstering advertising of their co-branded US Airways MasterCard, they’ve launched several of their own cards.
+In addition to bolstering advertising of their co-branded US Airways MasterCard, Barclaycard has launched several of their own bank-branded credit cards.

 Here’s a review of the best Barclays credit cards for 2014…